 hard exceptions:

 • no exothermic lighting sources.
-They require constant monitoring, are a perennial fire hazard, some like kerosene lamps emit fumes
+They require constant monitoring, are a perennial fire hazard, some like kerosene lamps emit particulates and carbon monoxide

 • no pasta or non-instant rice.
 They take a long time to cook.
 Not ideal when fuel or water is limited.